 Loss

 When a home or the items contained within it are damaged, a loss has occurred.
-A loss may also refer to a bodily injury sustained by someone other than the policyholder as a result of the insured’s actions.
+It may also refer to a bodily injury sustained by someone other than the policyholder as a result of the insured's actions.
 Homeowners can file claims against their house insurance policies when a loss occurs.
-The insurance company then investigates the claim to determine its legitimacy and decide if coverage applies.
-If the damage is deemed a covered loss, the insurer will work with an appraiser to figure out a fair settlement amount for the claim.
-Common house insurance losses include:
+The company then investigates the claim to determine its legitimacy and decide if reimbursement applies.
+If the damage is deemed to be covered, the insurer will work with an appraiser to figure out a fair settlement amount for the claim.
+Common instances include:

-Not all losses are covered by house insurance.
-Most homeowner’s insurance coverage contains specific exclusions that list items or events that the policy will not cover.
-In order to receive reimbursement for the damages, the homeowner must submit a claim for a covered loss to the insurer.
-For instance, standard house insurance policies do not cover flood damage, so this would not qualify as a covered loss.
-Before you submit your claim, consult your policy to determine the events and property it covers.
-The loss will not be covered if the item or event is contained in an exclusion clause in your policy.
+Not all instances are covered.
+Most homeowner's plans contains specific exclusions that list items or events that the policy will not look after.
+In order to receive reimbursement for the damages, the homeowner must submit a claim to the insurer.
+For instance, standard policies do not cover flood damage, so this would not qualify as a covered situation.
+Before you submit your claim, consult your policy to determine the events and property it looks after.
+The damage will not be included if the item or event is contained in an exclusion clause in your policy.